rse/vdon-call/README.md

 - **Caller (Receiver)**

-  This is the caller receiver-side, i.e., OBS Studio with the VDON Call profile and scene collection loaded which accesses URLs like `https://studio.msg.team/vdon/#/example/receiver/C1/camera` and `https://studio.msg.team/vdon/#/example/receiver/C1/content`.
+  This is the heart of the solution, the caller receiver-side, i.e., OBS Studio with the VDON Call profile and scene collection loaded which accesses URLs like `https://studio.msg.team/vdon/#/example/receiver/C1/camera` and `https://studio.msg.team/vdon/#/example/receiver/C1/content`.
 For an overview, a special multiview scene is in preview (and also exposed